jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 > A fashion designer, quite possibly.
 Orders a sparkling rosé at the bar with a high ceiling.
 Giggles when complimented.
 Wears her pair of glasses -- a light metal frame -- in front of her sewing machine at home.
 A potted fern.
 The fridge opens and the light shines on the chestnut puree.
 There is a stem of rosemary in the olive oil.

 I take these pictures with my phone.
-Enabled, I go to the known and unknown places following the blue route.
 I hold up the little rectangle, pretending to read.
 A quick glance, an empty stare, a careful scan.
 I find the faces.
 I find the hands.
 The train moves on, the moment disappears, the same seat now occupied by a different skin tone, stunning lack of wrinkles, unrecognizable languages, new shades of silence.

 [The average MTA ridership](http://web.mta.info/nyct/facts/ridership/) on a weekday is 5,597,551, as of 2014.
 That is five point five million imaginations, amongst which you are one.